gowrav-vishwakarma/vnatk-vue/README.md

 #install express-generator globally, its easy to do setup with this
 $yourProjectRoot> npm install -g express-generator
 ...
-$yourProjectRoot>express server --no-view
+$yourProjectRoot> express server --no-view
 ...
 #lets check if a folder with server name created or not
-$yourProjectRoot>ls
+$yourProjectRoot> ls
 server

 #a default structure is also created in this folder
-$yourProjectRoot>ls server
+$yourProjectRoot> ls server
 app.js       package.json routes    bin          public

-$yourProjectRoot>cd server
+$yourProjectRoot> cd server

 #lets install basic things setup by express-generator
-$yourProjectRoot>npm install
+$yourProjectRoot/server> npm install

 #install our dependencies now
-$yourProjectRoot>npm install --save bcrypt body-parser cookie-parser express-handlebars jsonwebtoken morgan cors dotenv lodash mysql2 sequelize vnatk-express-sequelize
+$yourProjectRoot/server> npm install --save bcrypt body-parser cookie-parser express-handlebars jsonwebtoken morgan cors dotenv lodash mysql2 sequelize vnatk-express-sequelize

 ### If required vnatk-express-sequelize can be installed in existing express seuelize setup also with very ease